Neurotech-HQ/sarufi-docs/docs/add-more-features/Add-type-validators.md

 ## See the outcome

 Now we have validators added to our bot, lets test our bot in the playground.
+Go to [sarufi playground](https://playground.sarufi.io/community), search for your bot to see what the bot can do.

 - ❌ Unexpected input